THIS POST IS PART OF THE ULTIMATE GUIDE TO BACK PAIN RELIEF

 Your spinal cord and nerves travel through the spinal canal carrying messages between your brain and muscles.
 The intervertebral discs between your vertebrae are flexible, flat and round discs and are about a half-inch thick.
 They act as shock absorbers when you walk or run.

-Most often a herniated disc is related to the natural aging of your spine.
-Additional risk factors that put you at an increased risk of suffering from a herniated disc include: being a male, improper lifting techniques, being overweight, repetitive activities that strain your spine, frequent driving, sedentary lifestyle and smoking.
+Most often a herniated disc in the back is related to the natural aging of your spine.
+Additional risk factors include:

 Sometimes the pain may just be in the leg, ankle or foot depending on which nerve is pinched.
 The herniation may also cause some amount of numbness in the leg or weakness.
 The weakness may involve the foot, knee or hip.
 The pain can be constant although sometimes it is possible to find a comfortable position by sitting or laying down.